Yellowstone's backcountry is a breathtaking tapestry of nature's wonders waiting to be experienced.

 1. Backcountry Camping at Shoshone Lake

-The lake's isolation ensures that it can only be reached by foot or canoe, making the journey itself an integral part of the adventure.
+The lake's isolation ensures that it can only be reached by foot or canoe, making the journey an integral part of the adventure.

 2. Hike the Bechler River Trail